 Classes must have a minimum of 4 students, maximum of 7, unless otherwise noted.

 Registration Information for Fine Fiber Press classes: Register through Fine Fiber Studio, see address, telephone and email below.
 Payment: Please mail, email or call with questions or to register.
 Fine Fiber Press & Studio accepts PayPal, money orders (US dollars drawn on US bank), checks drawn on US banks, or credit cards.
 Pre-register at least two weeks prior to class. www.finefiberpress.com finefiberpress@comcast.net Questions?
-Contact Pat at 1-541-926-1095 or spark@peak.org Fine Fiber Studio is located at 101 SE Jefferson Street in Albany, Oregon.
-There are many motels and one nice Bed and Breakfast in Albany if you need a place to stay overnight.
-Just contact Pat Spark or Kathe Todd-Hooker if you need information about this.
+Contact Pat at 1-541-926-1095 or spark at peak dot org

 CLASSES IN OTHER PLACES